Table of Contents

 Clinical Picture of Botulism

 Some cases have gastrointestinal symptoms as the most predominant symptoms.
-In infants less than 12 months old, colonization of the intestine with Clostridium botulinum bacteria present early with constipation followed by progressive hypotonia and loss of deep tendon reflexes.
-Cranial neuropathies present with a weak cry, poor sucking and feeding, drooling, ptosis and pupillary paralysis.
+In infants less than 12 months old, colonization of the intestine with Clostridium botulinum bacteria present early with constipation which maybe the first sign.
+This is followed by progressive hypotonia and loss of deep tendon reflexes.
+Cranial neuropathies present with a weak cry, poor sucking and feeding, drooling, ptosis, and pupillary paralysis.
 Autonomic dysfunction may be present with dry mouth, dry eye, fluctuating heart rate and blood pressure.

 Ingestion of the preformed toxin in foodborne botulism presents first after few hours with nausea, vomiting, diarrhea, dry mouth and pain.
 The symmetric descending weakness of the trunk and limbs.
 Blurring of vision, diplopia and ptosis are neurological manifestations due to the involvement of the cranial nerves III, IV and VI.
 Other cranial nerve involvement leads to dysarthria, dysphagia and facial palsy.
 Diaphragmatic paralysis is common and patients eventually need intubation and mechanical ventilation.
 Urine retention is also common and results from smooth muscle paralysis.